demichelislab/SPICE-pipeline/README.md

 In order to run the pipeline some resources files and tools are needed.
 A complete example folder that includes both the code and the resources can be downloaded from [here](https://www.dropbox.com/s/ur4wq6zp0xtwbus/pipeline_example.tar.gz?dl=0).
-Given the content the file is big (12GB).
+Be aware that the file is big (12GB).
 The complete instructions needed to run the pipeline are inside the archive.

 ### FaME